Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 - Supports Bitcoin Deposits protocol

-- Has acceptable auditor approval
+- Has acceptable reputation

 - Has sufficient capacity and reserves